hamonk/hamonk.github.io/_posts/2020-12-05-plant_pathology.md

 I worked on this for 2 weeks as part of the FastChai and Kaggle: Group based Projects https://forums.fast.ai/t/fastchai-and-kaggle-group-based-projects/81384 organized by Sanyam Bhutani.

+I worked with Isaac Flath on this project - see his blog here: https://isaac-flath.github.io/blog

 # Problem description
 The goal of this competition is to classify plant images.
 There are 4 possible output: